 Port must be associated with a socket.

-The shutdown-output-port and shutdown-input-port shutdown output or input connection of a socket associated with port respectively.
+output or input connection of a socket associated with port respectively.

-Socket must be a socket object created by make-server-socket.
+Socket must be a socket object created by

 Wait for an incoming connection request and returns a fresh connected client socket.

-This procedures is a thin wrapper of POSIX's accept(2).
+This procedures is a thin wrapper of POSIX's accept(2)

-If the calling thread is interrupted by thread-interrupt!, then the procedure returns #f.
+If the calling thread is interrupted by thread-interrupt!

 Socket must be a socket object.